top of page

 Strategy #1: Listen and Suspend Judgement

 Becoming curious and listening without judgment allows you to discover mutual benefits.
-Listening leaves the other person feeling valued, affirmed, and connected emotionally with you.
+Listening leaves the other person feeling valued, affirmed, and emotionally connected to you.
 Being heard creates safety in the relationship and is foundational to trust.
 Listening eases tensions and makes productive conflict work where resentment exists.
 Although being listened to is not commonly experienced in the workforce, listening is a leadership habit that can be developed with practice.

 One of the most sincere forms of respect is actually listening to what another has to say.
 Bryant McGill